MTA-STS and TLS Reporting

 ### Multiple MTA-STS Records

-1. Open the DNS zone for the domain.
+1. Open the DNS zone for your domain.

 2. Find every TXT record at `_mta-sts`.

-3. Keep one record that starts with `v=STSv1` and has the current `id=` value.
+3. Keep one record that starts with `v=STSv1` and contains the current `id=` value.

-4. Remove duplicate or old MTA-STS TXT records.
+4. After you choose the current record to keep, remove the duplicate or old MTA-STS TXT records.

-5. Run the checker again and confirm only one record is returned.
+5. Run the MTA-STS checker again and confirm that the MTA-STS result returns only one record.

 ### MTA-STS Policy ID Missing